cdapio/cdap-ingest/cdap-integration-tests/cdap-file-drop-zone-integration-tests/README.rst

 This project contains integration tests for the CDAP File DropZone.

-*Note*: The File DropZone is no longer supported for CDAP 3.0.
+*Note*: The File DropZone is no longer supported as of CDAP 3.0.
 Most likely, it will still work, but because File DropZone is not aware of CDAP Namespaces, it would only work with the default namespace.